 You can go for whichever version you like.
 In both cases, the watch chain features a t-bar which fits through a buttonhole to secure it.
 You might even like to hang a fob from the t-bar itself – typically this would be some sort of medallion, perhaps with your initials engraved.

 Wearing a Double Albert gives you the option of adding a useful trinket to the end of the extra chain – if you’d like to ape the hedonistic excesses of the roaring twenties, perhaps give a champagne swizzler a try?

-The Blinders wear their pocket watches with acres of tweed – not only was the tough, warm material perfectly suited to the days before central heating, it’s also breathable and the generous cuts of the era make fighting a lot easier.
-Hopefully you won’t be indulging in fisticuffs, but you’ll still be looking for a tweed three piece – it’s the ultimate way to wear your pocket watch.
+The Blinders wear their pocket watches with acres of tweed – not only was the tough, warm material perfectly suited to the days before central heating, it’s also breathable and the generous cuts of the era made fighting a lot easier.
+Hopefully you won’t be indulging in fisticuffs, but you’ll still be looking for a tweed three-piece suit.
+A waistcoat is the ultimate place to wear your pocket watch.

-While the Shelbys tend to do their blazing with shotguns, rifles, revolvers and anything else that goes bang, you can do it by wearing your snazzy pocket watch with a blazer, velvet jacket or even a lounge suit.
-To achieve this, simply thread the t-bar of your single Albert chain through your jacket’s lapel button hole, and pop the watch into the breast pocket.
+While the Shelbys tend to do their blazing with shotguns, rifles, revolvers and anything else that goes bang, you can do it by wearing your snazzy pocket watch correctly.
+If you’re wearing it with a jacket rather than a waistcoat, simply thread the t-bar of your single Albert chain through your jacket’s lapel button hole, and pop the watch into the breast pocket.
 Alternatively, put the t-bar through the middle button hole of a three button jacket, and put the watch either front pocket.